-Mission accomplished, the freshened up groom wrapped his arms around Ashlee, dipped her toward the ground and gave her a kiss.
+Mission accomplished, the freshened-up groom wrapped his arms around Ashlee, dipped her toward the ground, and gave her a kiss.

 Before proceeding down the aisle, the couple asked everyone to stay in their chairs for an all-inclusive group photo.
-The couple wanted to capture the many relatives in attendance since the day felt like as much as a family reunion as it did a wedding.
+The couple wanted to capture the many relatives in attendance since the day felt like as much of a family reunion as it did a wedding.

 Once the photo was taken, the immediate family moved on to sunset photos at the edge of the property.

-At the request of Ashlee, Anthony’s father, Robert, had left the grasses on the property grow naturally prior to the wedding.
+At the request of Ashlee, Anthony’s father, Robert, had left the grasses on the property to grow naturally prior to the wedding.
 This made a picture-perfect area for sunset photos.
 The light slipped away quickly and the crescent moon set during photos of the family and wedding couple.

 Check out selected photos of the changing evening light in the sneak peek gallery preview below.

 May all your days be filled with light, family, and love.